zaferozn/SOC-Analyst-Journey/week1-day1-notes.md

 - Start documenting observations

 ## Initial Notes
+- GitHub repository was created for SOC portfolio development.
-- Wazuh environment is already installed
+- The main lab environment is currently based on Wazuh.
-- Transition to CLI-based analysis is in progress
+- The next step is to review services, logs, and basic alert-related data from the CLI.

 ## To Review
 - Running services
 - Log file locations
+- Authentication-related events
+- Any warnings or errors in the environment

+## End-of-Day Deliverables
+- Repository structure completed
+- README updated
-- Initial authentication-related events
+- Initial Wazuh CLI review completed
+- First observations documented